Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 An input gesture can be a mouse move or click or a keyboard key-press or release.
 An activity-handler has mapping functions for key-down, key-up, mouse-move and a mouse-click.
 Through these maps, user input gestures are associated with intent-handlers.
-Since these maps have to be remembered by the user,
-they can be discovered within any operational context by pressing Ctrl-H.
-This is a feature provided by the toolkit.
 ### The activity-handler's display: State display and partial display updates
 An activity-handler always has a current display state and a function to display it.
 This function is always called by the SessionManager.